stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * The `equals` method of the compound layout also tests equality by identity.

-We also added convenience factory method to the `FormatBuilder` to determine the format of each attribute from its layout:
+We also added a convenience factory method to the `FormatBuilder` to determine the format of each attribute from its layout:

 ```java
 public static VkFormat format(Layout layout) {